OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:23

-So the Lord saved Israel that day, and the battle passed beyond Beth-aven.
+Thus the Lord delivered Israel that day, and the battle moved beyond Beth-aven.

 ---